UMWEDU/umw-essentials-sync/_pages/eaglespeak.md

 <strong>BLUE LIGHTS </strong>– emergency lights located on campus with phones that are directly connected to UMW Police.

-<strong>CAMPUS PROGRAMMING BOARD (CPB) </strong>– organization that creates weekly events, big events, movies, and concerts for the student body.
+<strong>CAMPUS PROGRAMMING BOARD (CPB) </strong>– an organization that creates weekly events, big events, movies, and concerts for the student body.

-<strong>CAMPUS WALK </strong>– large brick walkway through the center of campus with lots of benches and great gathering places.
+<strong>CAMPUS WALK </strong>– a large brick walkway through the center of campus with lots of benches and great gathering places.

 <strong>CANVAS </strong>– online course management system that provides course information such as notes, grades, assignments, and class announcements.
 Use varies by professor.
-May be accessed through <a href="https://auth.umw.edu/authenticationendpoint/login.do?commonAuthCallerPath=%252Fcas%252Flogin&amp;forceAuth=false&amp;passiveAuth=false&amp;relyingParty=Orgsync&amp;tenantDomain=carbon.super&amp;type=cassso&amp;sessionDataKey=4ff91bc1-432b-46bf-b2b3-3dc1fc36cbc6&amp;relyingParty=Orgsync&amp;type=cassso&amp;sp=default&amp;isSaaSApp=true&amp;authenticators=BasicAuthenticator:LOCAL">myUMW</a> or through the Quick Links at the top of the UMW home page.
+It may be accessed through <a href="https://auth.umw.edu/authenticationendpoint/login.do?commonAuthCallerPath=%252Fcas%252Flogin&amp;forceAuth=false&amp;passiveAuth=false&amp;relyingParty=Orgsync&amp;tenantDomain=carbon.super&amp;type=cassso&amp;sessionDataKey=4ff91bc1-432b-46bf-b2b3-3dc1fc36cbc6&amp;relyingParty=Orgsync&amp;type=cassso&amp;sp=default&amp;isSaaSApp=true&amp;authenticators=BasicAuthenticator:LOCAL">myUMW</a> or through the Quick Links at the top of the UMW home page.

 <a href="http://shopatcentralpark.com/"><strong>CENTRAL PARK</strong></a> – 310-acre shopping area located west of campus on Route 3, with more than 100 stores (Kohl’s, Target, Wegmans, Walmart, Old Navy, etc.) and many national chain restaurants.

-<a href="https://orgsync.com/50826/chapter"><strong>CLASS COUNCIL</strong></a> – organization charged with maintaining UMW traditions.
+<a href="https://students.umw.edu/studentactivities/list/elected-student-leaders/"><strong>CLASS COUNCIL</strong></a> – the organization charged with maintaining UMW traditions.

 <strong>CLUB CARNIVAL </strong>– biannual event held the first week of each semester, during which students can learn about clubs and organizations.

-<strong>COAR </strong>– <a href="http://students.umw.edu/coar/">Community Outreach and Resources</a>, run by students who coordinate volunteer activities on and off campus and service-learning programs.
+<strong>COAR </strong>– <a href="https://academics.umw.edu/communityengagement/community-outreach-and-resources-coar/">Community Outreach and Resources</a>, run by students who coordinate volunteer activities on and off campus and service-learning programs.

 <strong>DODD </strong>– <a href="http://adminfinance.umw.edu/dodd/">auditorium in GW</a> Hall, home to many UMW traditions, speakers, and concerts.